stvdwell/loflow/README.md

 ## Installation

-1. Download the installer from the releases page
+1. Download the zip archive from the releases page
-2. Run the installer and follow the prompts
+2. Export the folder and go to either the Windows or macOS folder to locate the plugin
-3. Restart your DAW
-4. The plugin should appear in your VST3 folder at:
+3. Copy and paste the plugin into your VST3 folder at:
   - Windows: C:\Program Files\Common Files\VST3
   - Mac: /Library/Audio/Plug-Ins/VST3
+4. Restart your DAW

 ## System Requirements